Urban Hire: Meyer returns to sidelines with NFL’s Jaguars

 Meyer agreed to become head coach of the Jacksonville Jaguars on Thursday, leaving the broadcast booth and returning to the sidelines after a two-year absence that followed another health scare.

-The 56-year-old Meyer was team owner Shad Khan’s top target for weeks, maybe even months, and the deal was finalized after their third and final meeting in seven days.
+The 56-year-old Meyer was team owner Shad Khan’s top target for weeks, maybe even months, and the deal was signed shortly after their third and final meeting in seven days.
 They met last Friday on Khan’s yacht in Miami, again Wednesday and once more at the facility Thursday.

 Hiring the longtime college coach with three national championships signifies a new direction for a franchise that has lost 105 of 144 games since Khan took over in 2012.